Randomness for Free: Randomness for Free in Transition Function

-Note that turn-based states in $G$ remain turn-based in $G'$ and the states $(s,\cdot)$ are Player-1 states with the same observation as~$s$.
-A sequence of observation $o_1, \ldots, o_m$ in $G$ corresponds to the sequence $o_1, o_2, o_2, o_3, o_4, o_4, \ldots, o_m$ in $G'$ because deterministic and probabilistic states alternate in $G$, and in $G'$, transitions from probabilistic states have intermediate states with duplicated observation.
-The objective $\phi'$ is defined as the set $\{o_1, o_2, o_2, o_3, o_4, o_4, \ldots \mid o_1, o_2, \ldots \in \phi\}$.
-Intuitively, each player in $G'$ has the possibility to force faithful simulation of the probabilistic states of $G$ by playing actions in $[n]$ uniformly at random.
-For instance, if Player~1 does so, then irrespective of the (possibly randomized) choice of Player~$2$ among the states $(s,1), \dots, (s,n)$, the states in $\Succ(s)$ are reached with probability $1/n$, as in $G$.
-And the same holds if Player~$2$ plays in $[n]$ uniformly at random, no matter what Player~1 does.
-Therefore, Player~$1$ can achieve the objective $\phi'$ in $G'$ with the same probability as for $\phi$ in $G$, but not more.
+Note that turn-based states in $G$ remain turn-based in $G'$ and the states $(s,i)$ are player-1 states with the same observation as~$s$.
+As usual, the objective $\varphi'$ is defined as the set of plays in $G'$ whose projection on $S^{\omega}$ belongs to $\varphi$.

+Intuitively, each player in $G'$ has the possibility to ensure exact simulation of the probabilistic states of $G$ by playing actions in $[n]$ uniformly at random.
+For instance, if player~1 does so, then irrespective of the (possibly randomized) choice of player~$2$ among the states $(s,1), \dots, (s,n)$, the states in $\Succ(s)$ are reached with probability $1/n$, as in $G$.
+The same property holds if player~$2$ plays the actions in $[n]$ uniformly at random, no matter what player~$1$ does.
+Therefore, by arguments similar to the proof of Theorem~\ref{theo1}, player~$1$ can ensure the objective $\varphi'$ in $G'$ is satisfied with the same probability as $\varphi$ in $G$, against any strategy of player~$2$, and the reduction is threshold-preserving.

-The above reduction can be easily adapted to the case $a = \I$ of games with partial information for both players.
+The reduction can be easily adapted to the case $a = \I$ of games with partial information for both players.
+Since the construction of $G'$ is polynomial, the complexity result (item (2) of the theorem) follows from Theorem~\ref{theo:separation} and Theorem~\ref{theo:uniform}.

 \end{proof}